 Dr. Guido Tricot is a Professor of Medicine at the University of Arkansas for Medical Sciences Myeloma Center.
 He received his medical and doctoral degree at the University of Leuven in Belgium and completed a fellowship at the University of Leiden in the Netherlands.
 Dr. Tricot was formerly an Emeritus Professor of Medicine at University of Iowa Health Care and served as the director of Huntsman Cancer Institute's Myeloma Program.
 He has focused on researching and treating multiple myeloma for over 20 years.

 The long-term outcome data of Dr. Tricot's work have been published extensively.
 He has received several research grants from the National Cancer Institute and has been principal investigator on many myeloma clinical trials.
 Dr. Tricot regularly gave presentations on multiple myeloma all over the United States and the world.
 His research has appeared in numerous publications, including New England Journal of Medicine, the Lancet, the Journal of Clinical Oncology, Blood, Cancer Research, Clinical Cancer Research, the British Journal of Haematology, Seminars in Hematology, and Hematology/Oncology Clinics of North America.
 He was also a peer reviewer for many medical journals.

-He received his medical and doctoral degree at the University of Leuven in Belgium.
 Before joining Huntsman Cancer Institute, he was the Director of Clinical Research at the University of Arkansas Myeloma Institute for Research and Therapy, the largest myeloma program in the world.
 Dr. Tricot has also served as Director of Bone Marrow and Stem Cell Transplantation at the Greenebaum Cancer Center at the University of Maryland and at Indiana University.